dotmake-build/command-line/src/TestApp.NugetAot/README.md

 - Or use this command in project folder:
   ```
-  dotnet publish -c Release -r win-x64 -f net8.0 -p:PublishAot=true
+  dotnet publish -c Release -r win-x64 -p:PublishAot=true
   ```

 - The output will be generated in `bin\Release\net8.0\win-x64\publish-aot` folder.
   We fix `$(PublishDir)` if not set, in .csproj file.

 Note that for AOT, you need to make sure to install the "Desktop development with C++" workload from Visual Studio 2022 installer.
-Without it you may see errors like error : Platform linker not found Installer may take a while, for example it may seem stuck at Microsoft.VisualCpp.Redist14 but wait a few minutes and it will complete.
+Without it you may see errors like error `Platform linker not found`.
+Installer may take a while, for example it may seem stuck at Microsoft.VisualCpp.Redist14 but wait a few minutes and it will complete.